MartinYeung5/20241108_DOSS_Marketplace/README.md

 ### solution:
 1. seller marketplace: can sell their products (start from second-hand products/marketplace)
-2. staker function: who believe seller is reliable, they can stake some tokens on honest seller
+2. staking function: who believe seller is reliable, they can stake some tokens on honest seller
-3. earning commission: staker can earn some commission when the transction completed
+3. earning commission: holder can earn some commission when the transaction completed
 4. anti-fraud system:
 * when seller is doing fraud, all tokens will be exposed and any one can get it
 * when seller is reported as fraud, all tokens will be locked